gabrielfalcao/bose/functional_tests/doc_tests/test_selector_plugin/selector_plugin.rst

 Using a Custom Selector
 -----------------------

-By default, bose uses a `bose.selector.Selector` instance to decide what is and is not a test.
-The default selector is fairly simple: for the most part, if an object's name matches the ``testMatch`` regular expression defined in the active `bose.config.Config` instance, the object is selected as a test.
+By default, psychoacoustics uses a `psychoacoustics.selector.Selector` instance to decide what is and is not a test.
+The default selector is fairly simple: for the most part, if an object's name matches the ``testMatch`` regular expression defined in the active `psychoacoustics.config.Config` instance, the object is selected as a test.

 This behavior is fine for new projects, but may be undesireable for